HeathLoganCampbell/CobbleLite/readme.md

 - NPCs

 ## Future improvement
 * Wrap Bukkit class, and make a dummy plugin per file, that the events get registered to
+* Add a polyfill header.js